youngdjn/focal-website/content/position/field-crew-leader-ucstudent/index.md

 ## Employment period

-Late May or early June to late September 2023 (minimum), with potential for extension
+Mid-June to late September 2023 (minimum), with potential for extension

  ## Compensation

-For candidates with a bachelor’s degree or higher and professional fieldwork experience, approximately $22.39/hour (base rate).
-The work schedule of 8 10-hour days (followed by 6 days off) will generate overtime hours such that the average hourly rate is expected to be at least $24/hour.
+Approximately $19/hour.

+## Eligibility

+This position is for current UC students (any UC campus) or fall 2023 UC graduates.
+If you already have a bachelor's degree and directly relevant professional field experience, consider our [non-student crew lead position](/position/field-crew-leader/).

 ## Field location